emelleby/stories/site/content/_index.md

     text: Coaching
 values:
   heading: My values
 ---
 **I believe in the basics of sailing and my 3 basic rules are simple:**

-    1. Be close to the starting line when the gun goes off.
-    2. Sail faster than the others.
-    3. Sail shorter than the others.
-  heading: My values
----